 Our next course of action is to help Rodger find part-time or full-time employment in warehouse work, driving and delivery, customer service or retail.
 We welcome any connections, referrals or leads of employment!
 With their kind natures and adaptability, they will be a good fit for many employers.

 HART of Folsom conducted the first every Folsom Winter Shelter for 77 consecutive nights from December 17, 2017 through March 3, 2018.
 Over 150 volunteers provided safety, warmth, food and security for up to 20 homeless individuals each night.
-Journey Church was the Intake Center where people were welcomed and interviewed.
-7 additional churches hosted overnight accommodations.
+Our partner churches hosted overnight accommodations.
 They also provided dinner and take out breakfast with the assistance of even more churches and community organizations.
 The City of Folsom and the Hampton Inn assisted with transportation needs.

 Our goal was to not only provide physical relief but to also facilitate relationships between the guests and the volunteers.
 And we definitely succeeded.
 A new level of community is now growing in Folsom.
 No longer “we” and “them” but “us”.
 We know each other by name.
 At the volunteer recognition in March, attended by over 80 volunteers, 4 of our guests came to personally thank FWS.
 “You gave me hope”; “You sat and ate and really cared about us”; and “you gave me a space to think”.